ryjen/prep-cli/README.md

 - consider sqlite storage
 - test suite
 - convert plugins to compiled language
-- plugin communication needs a better specification.  default parameters might be needed
+- plugin communication will for sure need a better specification
-- plugins may need to be interactive, currently not supported.
+- plugins may need to be interactive, currently not supported

 Building